Cathy Lee Crosby

 Cathy Lee Crosby (born December 2, 1944) is an American actress and former professional tennis player.
 She achieved TV and film success in the 1980s and was a co-host of the television series That's Incredible!

 Early life

-Crosby was born in Los Angeles, the middle daughter of three.
-Her father, Louis Clayton Crosby, was a scriptwriter-songwriter (he was also the National Commercial Spokesman for Dodge Automobiles on The Lawrence Welk Show), and her mother, Linda Hayes, was "an RKO contract actress in the 1940s".
+Born in Los Angeles on December 2, 1944, Crosby was the middle daughter of three.
+Her father, Louis Clayton Crosby, was a scriptwriter-songwriter (he was also the commercial spokesman for Dodge automobiles on The Lawrence Welk Show), and her mother, stage-named Linda Hayes (formerly Rachel Germano, aka Mrs. Dominic J. Germano, born Rachelle Fern Mendenhall), had, from 1940 through 1942, been a contract player for RKO.
 Her parents eventually separated, and her father relocated to Australia.

 She excelled at tennis as a youth, starting the game at age 12.
 She was ranked as high as #7 in singles in US junior tennis competition and #4 in doubles, which she often played with her elder sister, Linda Lou, as her partner.

 She graduated in 1968 from the University of Southern California with a degree in psychology, although she originally was pre-med.